rodricios/autocomplete/README.md

 Ugh!
 I hate words!

 *Whoah, wait a minute!
-It's alright!
+That was not cool of me!
 Let's relax for a minute.*

 Let's try to give an imaginary hug to our word-factory in our brains.
+That part of our brain works so hard, even when we don't ask it to, aww how nice of of brain to do that.
+Not!

+Well I guess I should say, sometimes it's not so nice for our brains to distract us, especially when we have homework or real-world problems, like adult-homework.

-How about this: try to think about *what* the next sentence coming out of our mouth *will be*\*.
+How about this: try to think about *what* the next sentence coming out of our own mouths *will be*\*.

+Now if you're thinking about what will be coming out of my mouth, or out of your mouth, or your mouth, or your mouth, or your mouth, you're doing it wrong!

+Think about *what* the next sentence coming out of *your own* mouth.

 ...